magicthree/DualRTWarp/README.md

 pip install -r requirements.txt
 ```

-For Windows users, pre-packaged executables GUI are available  (see release).
+For Windows users, a .exe GUI is available in the release and can be used without installation.

 ---
 ## Usage: Command Line mode